Review of Global Studies

 Italics

-Italics should be used for the titles of publications, such as books and journals, as well as for non-English words which are not commonly used.
+Italics should be employed for the titles of publications, including books and journals, and also for foreign-language terms that are not in common usage.

 Per Cent